frosty6742/frozen-slimes/README.md

 ### PCB
 This PCB lets every component be soldered on without any extra wires.
+This includes the diodes and resistor for battery sense and protected charging.
 ![pcb](https://user-images.githubusercontent.com/98719680/151724886-2c5099e3-fb9f-46b9-8021-25dd6d12512c.png)